-2. Areas of active transmission of ZIKV will vary within a specific country.
-Where specific information exists this will be provided.
+- The risk of ZIKV will vary within a country.
+Where specific information exists this will be provided in our Country Information pages.

-2. These mosquito species will bite both outdoors and indoors and throughout the day (and night) and is most active during mid-morning and late afternoon to dusk.
+These mosquitoes will bite both outdoors and indoors and throughout the day (and night) but are most active during mid-morning and late afternoon to dusk.